Markleton, Pennsylvania: U.S. Army General Hospital No. 17

 After the United States entered World War I, the federal government operated the former sanatorium building as U.S. Army General Hospital No. 17.
 The facilities were leased on Feb.
-25, 1918, personnel arrived in March, and the hospital was opened in April.
+25, 1918; personnel arrived in March, and the hospital was opened in April.
 The hospital was designated by Army Surgeon General Merritte W. Ireland as specializing in the treatment of soldiers suffering from tuberculosis.
 The need to find treatment facilities that could serve as tuberculosis hospitals likely influenced the selection of the Markleton Sanatorium as an Army general hospital; it was comparably smaller than other Army general hospitals and it did not have space for easy expansion, but very few owners wanted to lease their buildings for the treatment of tuberculosis patients and the military's need was great.

-On July 31, 1918, the Markleton hospital was designated as one of the Army's hospitals focused on "physical reconstruction" in order to help soldiers make as complete a recovery, both mental and physical, as possible.
-However, the results of the comprehensive physical reconstruction emphasis were not as successful at Markleton as at other locations, due to its smaller size.
+On July 31, 1918, the Markleton hospital was designated as one of the Army's hospitals focused on "physical reconstruction" in order to help soldiers make as complete a recovery, both mental and physical, as possible; however, the results of the comprehensive physical reconstruction emphasis were not as successful at Markleton as at other locations, due to its smaller size.
 General Hospital No. 17 had a capacity for 200 patients, which it reached in August 1918 and consistently maintained until it was closed on March 27, 1919.

 The patients and staff of the hospital published a semi-monthly newspaper entitled Star Shell.
 A fire occurred at the hospital in early 1918.
 Some of the U.S. Army medical personnel who were assigned at various times to the Markleton hospital included Lieutenant Urban Henry Reidt, Lieutenant Joseph Daniel Rosenthal, Lieutenant J.B.
 Stenbuck, Lieutenant Charles B. Sylvester, Lieutenant James C. Thompson, Captain Henry Kennon Dunham, Captain Samuel M. Marcus, Major Henry Williamson Hoagland, Major John O. Kinter, and Major Benjamin Franklin Van Meter.
+Some of the nurses who served at the hospital included Ila Broadus; Agnes Julia Hasenfuss, Pauline Wilson, Laura Anderton, Myra F. Rhodes, Edith M. Mitchell, & Miriam A. Wilson; Estella M. Campbell, Mary Homan, & E. Lorraine Green; Josephine Amada Grima Comstock; Edith Head, Margaret A. Pedersen, Sara A. Carr, & Pluma M. Geesey; Anna E. Flood, Urma Klahr Turner Elswick, Grace Louise Sirine Royden, & Grace Sechler; Ruth E. Anderson; Cora L. Field; Florence Dawson & Irene G. Clark; Eugenia Mary Hitchcock, Matilda Clifton, Marie O'Brien, & Helen J. Woodbridge; Flora Hauster, Rava Hughes Kelly, Jennie Wilson Lyons, & Helen W. Ross; and Anna K. Ward.